KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

    Kdenlive Effect Panel

+.. .. versionadded:: 25.04

+|go-down| Expand/collapse the effect panel. :kbd:`Shift + click` to expand/collapse all effects

 |keyframe-disable| Hide/show keyframes - Turns the display of the keyframe ruler off or on

 |zoom-fit-width| Use effect zone - Toggles the display to show the :ref:`effect zone <effects-effect_zones>`